 Evidence for Inclusion in Wythe's Library

 We know George Wythe definitely owned the 1740 edition of Samuel Clarke's Greek and Latin edition of The Illiad.
 A copy of volume one at the University of Virginia includes Wythe's bookplate.
 The title is also listed in the Jefferson Inventory of Wythe's Library as "[Homeri Ilias.
 Gr.
 Lat], Clarke.
 2d. vol. 8vo." and was given by Thomas Jefferson to his grandson, Thomas Jefferson Randolph.
-Jefferson's entry suggests he only inherited the second volume or compiled his list before he located volume one.
+Jefferson's entry suggests he only inherited the second volume or compiled his inventory before he located volume one.
 The Brown Bibliography assumes the volume inherited by Jefferson came from the same 1740 edition as the University of Virginia volume one.
+Barbara Dean also includes the complete edition in her bibliography.
 George Wythe's Library on LibraryThing notes "Vol. 2 only.
 Precise edition unknown.
 Several two-volume editions of Clarke's translation were published in octavo, the first in 1735." and "Vol. 1 of this set, containing Wythe's armorial bookplate, is at the University of Virginia, Special Collections."
 The Wolf Law Library agreed with Brown and purchased a copy of the 1740 edition.

 Description of the Wolf Law Library's copy